NCR Atleos Corporation research snapshot

 Business essence

-NCR Atleos provides ATMs, ATM software, managed services, and the Allpoint ATM network to financial institutions and retailers, generating recurring service and transaction revenue across more than 20 countries.
+NCR Atleos provides ATMs, ATM software, ATM-as-a-Service, managed services, and the Allpoint and Cashzone ATM networks to financial institutions, retailers, fintechs, and consumers, generating recurring service and transaction revenue with 72% of Q1 2026 revenue recurring.

 Moat

-The moat comes from the scale of the Allpoint ATM network, long-term contracts with financial institutions, and embedded ATM hardware and software.
+The moat comes from the scale of the independently-owned ATM network, long-term financial institution contracts, the installed hardware base, and ATM-as-a-Service relationships.
 It is vulnerable to secular declines in cash usage and the rise of digital payment alternatives.

 Munger risk inversion